wujinja-cgu/Sepsis-death-prediction/README.md

-# Sepsis-death-prediction by meachine learning
+# Sepsis-death-prediction by machine learning
 A repository that linked with RStudio